jboss-developer/jboss-sandbox-quickstarts/jsonp/README.md

 Author: Rafael Benevides
 Level: Beginner
 Technologies: CDI, JSF, JSON-P
-Summary: This
+Summary: This quickstart demonstrates how to use the JSON-P API to produce object-based structures and then parse and consume them as stream-based JSON strings.
 Prerequisites: This Quickstarts creates a JSON string through Object-based JSON generation and them parses it using Stream-based JSON consuming.
 Target Product: Sandbox
 Source: <https://github.com/jboss-developer/jboss-sandbox-quickstarts>